Garth619/studiobarre/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.11.1 - May 30, 2016 =
+* SECURITY - Security fix for posts_status parameter. posts_status is now only available for logged in (admin) users.
+Non logged in users will only have access to view content in a 'publish' state.
+* UPDATE - Added support for preloading comments with the Comments and Preloaded add-ons.
+* Shortcode Builder UI improvments

+= 2.11.0 - May 25, 2016 =
+* NEW - Adding required functionality for the new REST API add-on.
+* FIX - Fixed url parsing issue with the ALM base URL and Blog page url.
+This was affecting SEO add-on users.
+* UPDATE - WP_Query Performance improvements.
+* UPDATE - Various UI updates/tweaks.

 = 2.10.1 - May 8, 2016 =
 * NEW - Users can now load a custom version of ajax-load-more.css from {/alm} folder in current theme directory.